spring-jdbc-crud/simplejdbcmapper/README.md

 [Bug Report](https://github.com/spring-jdbc-crud/simplejdbcmapper/issues)

 ## Features
-1. One liners for CRUD
+1. One liners for CRUD.
+All it takes is to use the 3 annotations @Table, @Id and @Column.
 2. A fluent API to assemble relationships from your custom queries.
 3. Simple configuration similar to JdbcTemplate/JdbClient configuration.
 4. Methods to construct SQL for the mapped objects that can be used with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper or the library's EntityRowMapper which avoids writing custom row mappers.